In the following tutorial, we will teach you how to install Collabtive 3.1 on Ubuntu 16.04.

 Collabtive is an open source web-based project management software which was made in PHP.
 Its purpose is to help you keep track of your projects.

 Moreover, Collabtive can be used to create task lists, milestones, time tracking, messaging, instant messaging, file management, role-based user permissions, reporting, exporting, calendaring, and multilingual interfaces.

 How to install Collabtive 3.1 on Ubuntu 16.04

 This guide was made specifically for Ubuntu 16.04, however, it can work on any Linux distribution.
-The procedure of installing Collabtive 3.1 on Ubuntu 16.04, should not take more than 10 minutes.
+The procedure for installing Collabtive 3.1 on Ubuntu 16.04, should not take more than 10 minutes.

-In this guide we will assume that Apache, PHP and MySQL are currently installed and configured on your Collabtive VPS.
-At the time this tutorial was made, the latest stable version was Collabtive 3.1 and it needed the following:
+In this guide, we will assume that Apache, PHP, and MySQL are currently installed and configured on your Collabtive VPS.
+Hence, we assume that the latest stable version was Collabtive 3.1 and it needs the following:

 - PHP 5.5 or PHP 7 with the mbstring and mysql (or sqlite) PHP extensions enabled.